 “Whenever you throw in a rare song, it’s what song are you going to cut?
 There are just some songs you can’t cut: ‘American Girl,’ ‘Free Falling,’ ‘Won’t Back Down,’ ‘Runnin’ Down a Dream.’
 I could go on and on.”

 “The last show was our best yet, great turnout and a fantastic crowd, which made it a fantastic show for us,” Grisman said.
-“But, I say that every time because each show we do up there gets better and better.
-We did a show during Christmas week and it was awesome so we are expecting it will be a whole lot of fun this time around again this year.”
+“But, I say that every time because each show we do up there gets better and better.”

 When the band was formed in 2003 with bassist Django Bayless and guitarist/lead singer Dan Durkin, it featured original songs and well-known covers.
 Because the Tom Petty songs were so well received, they decided to go exclusively with tunes by the heartland rock band from Gainesville, Florida, that broke out in the late 1970 with songs such as “Breakdown” and “Refugee.”